pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 # Recurring Scanning

 In a world where new vulnerabilities are reported daily, it is important that workloads are scanned with updated vulnerability databases frequently.
-Tanzu Application Platform provides the capability to use the scanner of your choice to scan images produce by your software supply chain, as well as any container image running in your Tanzu Application Platform clusters.
+Tanzu Application Platform provides the capability to use the scanner of your choice to scan images produced by your software supply chain, as well as any container image running in your Tanzu Application Platform clusters.

 ## <a id="overview"></a>Overview